Top 10 most economical family cars 2021

 Hyundai Ioniq Hybrid

 If the Toyota Prius appeals to you but the car’s distinctive design is a bit too much for you, then a worthy alternative is the Hyundai Ioniq Hybrid.
-As well as being a less controversial car to look at, the Ioniq Hybrid is pretty frugal, as Hyundai claims it can do up to 62.8mpg.
+As well as being a less controversial car to look at, the Ioniq Hybrid is pretty frugal, as Hyundai claims it will achieve over 60mpg.

 The Ioniq Hybrid and its Prius rival are similar in other areas too.
 Both cars are in their element when driving around down, and they’re also fairly closely matched when it comes to interior space (though the Hyundai has the edge when it comes to boot space).
 There’s also a bit more peace of mind if you plan on keeping your Ioniq Hybrid for a few years, as it comes with a five-years, unlimited mileage warranty.